Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Surface Hall effect

-The discussion on half-integer quantum Hall effect can be extended for slabs of magnetic topological insulators, where the top and bottom surfaces are gapped with ferromagnets.
-The magnetization of the ferromagnets for the opposite surfaces of a slab can be in parallel or anti-parallel.
-In the parallel case, a 1D chiral current can form on the side surfaces due to the sum of equal contributions $\sigma_{t} + \sigma_{b}$ from the top and the bottom surfaces.
-In the anti-parallel case, there may not be chiral current when the top and the bottom contributions cancel each other $\sigma_{t} - \sigma_{b} = 0$, hence the side surfaces are also gapped.
-These two cases correspond to the quantum anomalous Hall insulator \cite{Chang2013, CYTT2014} and the axion insulator \cite{XJS2018, MKT2017}, both have been measured in experiments, respectively.
+The discussion of the previous section can be extended to the experimental setting where the top and bottom surfaces of a TRS topological slab are gapped by ferromagnetic films.
+The magnetization of the films on the opposite surfaces of the slab can be parallel or anti-parallel.
+These two cases correspond to the quantum anomalous Hall insulator \cite{Chang2013, CYTT2014} and to the axion insulator \cite{XJS2018, MKT2017}, respectively, both already observed in laboratories.
+Our goal is to explain these effects using Corollary~\ref{Cor:Landau} and without invoking any half-integer Hall quantization.